ory/docs/docs/keto/configure-deploy.md

 ...
 ```

-And check if certain users are allowed to do things:
+Check if Alice is allowed to delete the blog post:

 ```
 $ docker run -it --rm \